SafetySwitch

 Common Causes of Electrical Fires

-Meanwhile, piggybacking adaptors and powerboards, is a big no-no. The electrical circuit could easily be overloaded and in a system that was not designed to handle numerous devices.
+Meanwhile, piggybacking adaptors and power boards is a big no-no. The electrical circuit could easily become overloaded in a system not designed to handle multiple electrical appliances.

 Faulty Powerpoints

-Loose and very old powerpoints can often prove to be a serious problem too.
-Worn out sockets that are not properly grounded pose a serious threat with regular plugging and unplugging of appliances or chargers.
+Loose and very old power points can often become a serious electrical system problem too.
+Regular plugging and unplugging of appliances or chargers into worn-out sockets pose a serious threat to you and your home.
+Especially if they’ve not been properly grounded.
 Meanwhile, loose wiring could easily break off and trigger a fire.
-With a lot of power concentrated in one place, powerpoints must always be maintained and replaced if damaged.
+With large volumes of power concentrated in one place, powerpoints must always be maintained and replaced if damaged.

 Even something as simple as a light bulb can cause trouble.
 Light fixtures are designed to take a maximum recommended bulb wattage and if you put in a light bulb that draws more power than it is rated for, there is the possibility of overheating and electrical fire.
 You can also have problems with old light switches that have been knocked around and become loose with damaged wiring.